Where is the clinic?

 Will you treat both adults and kids?

-Yes, people of all ages are welcome!
+Yes, people of all ages will be welcome, depending on the providers available.

 Do I have to be a legal resident?